3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Preparing Your Current System

-- Make a Backup of your current system now!
+- Make a backup of your current system now!
 Be sure you at least download your current `/config` folder BEFORE YOU DO ANYTHING ELSE!!
 You want have a set of UNTOUCHED files to refer back to if needed!

 - Disable your current macros for START_PRINT & END_PRINT, plus any others you dont need including any for calibration & levelling.
 [Tips on how to do this quickly here!](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General%20_Setup_For_All_Printers/Your_Current_Macro_Files.md)